PridaLab/rippl-AI/README.md

 		* If you are using a high-density probe, then we recommend to use equi-distant channels from the beginning to the end of the SP.
 For example, for Neuropixels in mice, a good set of channels would be `pyr_channel` + [-8,-6,-4,-2,0,2,4,6].
 		* In the case of linear probes or tetrodes, there are not enough density to cover the SP with 8 channels.
 For that, interpolation or recorded channels can be done without compromising performance.
 New artificial interpolated channels will be add to the LFP wherever there is a `-1` in `channels`.
 For example, if `pyr_channel=11` in your linear probe, so that 10 is in _stratum oriens_ and 12 in _stratum radiatum_, then we could define `channels=[10,-1,-1,11,-1,-1,-1,12]`, where 2nd and 3rd channels will be an interpolation of SO and SP channels, and 5th to 7th an interpolation of SP and SR channels.
 For tetrodes, organising channels according to their spatial profile is very convenient to assure best performance.
 These interpolations are done using the function `aux_fcn.interpolate_channels()`.
 		* Several examples of all these usages can be found in the [examples_detection.ipynb](https://github.com/PridaLab/rippl-AI/blob/main/examples_detection.ipynb) python notebook.
+	- `new_model`: Other re-trained model you want to use for detection.
+If you have used our re-train function to adapt the optimized models to your own data (see `rippl_AI.retrain()` for more details), you can input the `new_model` here to use that model to predict your events.

 * Output:
 	- `SWR_prob`: model output for every sample of the LFP (`np.array`: `n_samples` x 1).
 It can be interpreted as the confidence or probability of a SWR event, so values close to 0 mean that the `model` is certain that there are not SWRs, and values close to 1 that the model is very sure that there is a SWR hapenning.